 SAND TRAY THERAPY

-Sand tray is a powerful and effective intervention tool for children, teens, adults, and couples/families in a variety of therapeutic settings.
+Sand tray is a powerful and effective intervention tool for tweens, teens, and adults in a variety of therapeutic settings.
 Sand tray utilizes a wide range of miniature figurines with which clients “build a world” in a tray of sand.
 With the support and witness of a sand tray therapist, this process of storytelling through images promotes a deepened expression, experience, and understanding of the client's inner world, and thus provides the opportunity for healing on a variety of levels.
+For more information visit:

 EAGALA EQUINE ASSISTED PSYCHOTHERAPY

 The Eagala Model is a non-riding, distinct, experience-based therapy designed to empower clients (children, teens and adults) to analyze their situations, make connections, and find their own solutions through personal and physical experiences.
 Clients have reported that they have been able to change and grow more effectively and quickly than through traditional approaches.
 The Eagala Model is so effective because it embraces the philosophy that humans learn best by doing.
 The model prescribes a hands-on approach where clients are given the space to project and analyze their situations, make connections, and find their own solutions.
 Since the solutions are personally experienced in conjunction with intellectual understanding, they tend to be deeper, more profound, and longer lasting.
 The Eagala Model stands alone in the world of equine-assisted therapy due to a strict commitment to standards, code of ethics, continuing education, and a replicable framework.
 The Eagala Model is a team approach that includes a registered, credentialed Mental Health Professional, a qualified Equine Specialist, and horses working together with the client at all times.
 For more information, visit www.EAGALA.org